HardwarePerformanceArchive/Archive/README.md

 # Hardware Performance Archive
-This repository contains data that are recorded hardware performance and raw data is in CSV format.
+This repository contains data that are recorded hardware performance and the raw data is aved in CSV format.

 ## Content